coreos/docs/kubernetes/daemon-sets-vs-global-units.md

-# Kubernets Daemon Sets vs fleet Global units
+# Kubernetes DaemonSets vs fleet Global units

 Running a container on all nodes is a common task.
 Aggregating service logs, collecting node metrics, or running a networked storage cluster all require a container to be replicated across all nodes.
-In the world of fleet this is done with a [Global unit][global-units] and in the world of Kubernetes this is done with a [Daemon Set][daemon-sets].
+In fleet this is done with a [Global unit][global-units].
+In Kubernetes, this is done with a [DaemonSet][daemon-sets].

 ## Global units